Education & Empowerment

 More than just leaks

-The pelvic floor — a hammock of muscles at the base of the pelvis — goes through incredible strain during pregnancy and birth.
-Dysfunction can show up as leaking when you sneeze, pelvic pain, painful intercourse, or even prolapse.
+The pelvic floor — a hammock of muscles at the base of the pelvis — goes through significant strain during pregnancy and birth.
+Dysfunction can show up as leaking, pelvic pain, painful intercourse, or a heaviness that may signal prolapse.
+It can involve weakness, tightness, or coordination problems — which is why symptoms should be assessed individually.

 How Pilates Helps